Diversity and inclusion at the Bureau

 - working styles

-Diversity and inclusion practices improve the level of service we can provide
+Diversity and inclusion practices improve the level of service we provide

 While the 2008 financial crisis devastated communities across the nation, it disproportionately harmed minority communities and women.
 As financial regulators work to craft rules that promote economic recovery and protect consumers, outcomes that ensure that minorities and women fairly benefit from the recovery must continue to be a priority, both now and over the long term.

-A diverse and inclusive workforce attuned to a variety of communities will help us better understand how policies, products, and regulations may uniquely affect consumers from various backgrounds.
+A diverse and inclusive workforce attuned to a variety of consumer behaviors helps us better understand how policies, products, and regulations may uniquely affect consumers from various backgrounds.

 Directives for our work

-- Increased participation of minority- and women-owned businesses in our programs and contracts, including standards for coordinating technical assistance to such businesses
+- Increased participation of minority-owned and women-owned businesses in our programs and contracts, including standards for coordinating technical assistance to such businesses;

-- Ensuring, to the maximum extent possible, the fair inclusion and utilization of minorities, women, and minority- and women-owned businesses in all of our business and activities at all levels, including procurement, insurance, and in all types of contracts
+- Ensuring, to the maximum extent possible, the fair inclusion and utilization of minorities, women, and minority-owned and women-owned businesses in all of the Bureau's business and activities at all levels, including in procurement, insurance, and all types of contracts.

 2. Executive Order 13583 (2011) established a coordinated government-wide initiative to promote diversity and inclusion in the federal workforce.